simono/dotfiles/terminal/README.md

-Solarized Profiles for macOS Terminal
+Rosé Pine Profiles for macOS Terminal

-Taken from https://github.com/tomislav/osx-terminal.app-colors-solarized and adapted to my preferences.
+Taken from https://github.com/rose-pine/terminal.app and adapted to my preferences.